yomogi-tyannneru/ADVANCE/README.md

 ## Docker
 Build an environment using Docker

-## AWS
-Build an environment with storage as S3, backend as EC2, and database as RDS

 ## Isolation of the environment
 Separate the development environment from the production environment

-## CI / CD
-Automate deployment and testing with Circle CI